North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Performance Insights

-- The Tar Heels have a +301 scoring differential, topping opponents by 9.7 points per game.
-They're putting up 69.2 points per game to rank 104th in college basketball and are giving up 59.5 per outing to rank 58th in college basketball.
+- The Tar Heels are outscoring opponents by 9.7 points per game with a +301 scoring differential overall.
+They put up 69.2 points per game (104th in college basketball) and allow 59.5 per outing (57th in college basketball).

-- With 64.5 points per game in ACC action, North Carolina is scoring 4.7 fewer points per game in conference games compared to its season average (69.2 PPG).
+- North Carolina's offense has been less productive in ACC action this season, scoring 64.5 points per contest, compared to its overall average of 69.2 PPG.

-- Offensively, the Tar Heels have performed better at home this year, posting 73.7 points per game, compared to 64.2 per game in away games.
+- Offensively, the Tar Heels have played better when playing at home this season, averaging 73.7 points per game, compared to 64.2 per game in road games.

-- North Carolina is ceding 54.1 points per game this year at home, which is 10.5 fewer points than it is allowing away from home (64.6).
+- Defensively, North Carolina has been better at home this season, allowing 54.1 points per game, compared to 64.6 on the road.

-- The Tar Heels' offense has been much less effective over their last 10 games, putting up 61.7 points a contest compared to the 69.2 they've averaged this season.
+- The Tar Heels' offense has been much less effective over their last 10 games, scoring 61.7 points a contest compared to the 69.2 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.